Anti-miscegenation laws in the United States: After independence

 In 1776, seven of the Thirteen Colonies enforced laws against interracial marriage.
 Although slavery was gradually abolished in the North after independence, this at first had little impact on the enforcement of anti-miscegenation laws.
 An exception was Pennsylvania, which repealed its anti-miscegenation law in 1780, together with some of the other restrictions placed on free Black people, when it enacted a bill for the gradual abolition of slavery in the state.

 The Quaker planter and slave trader Zephaniah Kingsley, Jr. publicly advocated, and personally practiced, racial mixing as a way toward ending slavery, as well as a way to produce healthier and more beautiful offspring.
 These views were tolerated in Spanish Florida, where free people of color had rights and could own and inherit property.
-After Florida became a U.S. territory in 1821, he moved with his multiple "wives", children, and the people he enslaved, to Haiti.
+After Florida became a U.S. territory in 1821, he moved with his wives, children, and his slaves, to Haiti.

-Another case of interracial marriage was Andrea Dimitry and Marianne Céleste Dragon a free woman of African and European ancestry.
+Another case of interracial marriage was Andrea Dimitry and Marianne Céleste Dragon, a free woman of African and European ancestry.
 Such marriages gave rise to a large creole community in New Orleans.
 She was listed as white on her marriage certificate.
-Marianne's father Don Miguel Dragon and mother Marie Françoise Chauvin Beaulieu de Monpliaisir also married in New Orleans Louisiana around 1815.
+Marianne's father, Don Miguel Dragon, and mother, Marie Françoise Chauvin Beaulieu de Monpliaisir, also married in New Orleans Louisiana around 1815.
 Marie Françoise was a woman of African ancestry.
-Marie Françoise Chauvin de Beaulieu de Montplaisir was originally a slave of Mr. Charles Daprémont de La Lande, a member of the Superior Council.
+Marie Françoise Chauvin de Beaulieu de Montplaisir and her mother Marianne Lalande were originally slaves belonging to Mr. Charles Daprémont de La Lande, a member of the Superior Council.

 For the radical abolitionists who organized to oppose slavery in the 1830s, laws banning interracial marriage embodied the same racial prejudice that they saw at the root of slavery.
 Abolitionist leader William Lloyd Garrison took aim at Massachusetts' legal ban on interracial marriage as early as 1831.
 Anti-abolitionists defended the measure as necessary to prevent racial amalgamation and to maintain the Bay State's proper racial and moral order.
 Abolitionists, however, objected that the law, because it distinguished between "citizens on account of complexion" and violated the broad egalitarian tenets of Christianity and republicanism as well as the state constitution's promise of equality.
 Beginning in the late 1830s, abolitionists began a several-year petition campaign that prompted the legislature to repeal the measure in 1843.
 Their efforts—both tactically and intellectually—constituted a foundational moment in the era's burgeoning minority-rights politics, which would continue to expand into the 20th century.
 As the U.S. expanded, however, all the new slave states as well as many new free states such as Illinois and California enacted such laws.